Colin Wilson

-Colin Henry Wilson (26 June 1931 – 5 December 2013) was an English writer and novelist.
+Colin Henry Wilson (26 June 1931 – 5 December 2013) was an English existentialist philosopher-novelist.
 He also wrote widely on true crime, mysticism and the paranormal, eventually writing more than a hundred books.
 Wilson called his philosophy "new existentialism" or "phenomenological existentialism", and maintained his life work was "that of a philosopher, and (his) purpose to create a new and optimistic existentialism".

 Early life

 Wilson was born on 26 June 1931 in Leicester, the first child of Arthur and Annetta Wilson.
 His father worked in a shoe factory.
 At the age of eleven he attended Gateway Secondary Technical School, where his interest in science began to blossom.
 By the age of 14 he had compiled a multi-volume work of essays covering many aspects of science entitled A Manual of General Science.
 But by the time he left school at sixteen, his interests were already switching to literature.
 His discovery of George Bernard Shaw's work, particularly Man and Superman, was a landmark.
 He started to write stories, plays, and essays in earnest – a long "sequel" to Man and Superman made him consider himself to be 'Shaw's natural successor.'
 After two unfulfilling jobs – one as a laboratory assistant at his old school – he drifted into the Civil Service, but found little to occupy his time.

 In the autumn of 1949, he was conscripted into the Royal Air Force but soon found himself clashing with authority, eventually feigning homosexuality in order to be dismissed.
 Upon leaving he took up a succession of menial jobs, spent some time wandering around Europe, and finally returned to Leicester in 1951.
-There he married his first wife, (Dorothy) Betty Troop, and moved to London, where a son, Roderick Gerard, was born.
-He later wrote a semi-autobiograpical novel Adrift in Soho that was based on his time in London.
+There he married his first wife, (Dorothy) Betty Troop, and moved to London, where a son was born.
+He later wrote a semi-autobiographical novel, Adrift in Soho, that was based on his time in London.
 But the marriage rapidly disintegrated as he drifted in and out of several jobs.
 During this traumatic period, Wilson was continually working and reworking the novel that was eventually published as Ritual in the Dark (1960).
 He also met three young writers who became close friends – Bill Hopkins, Stuart Holroyd and Laura Del-Rivo.
 Another trip to Europe followed, and he spent some time in Paris attempting to sell magazine subscriptions.
 Returning to Leicester again, he met Joy Stewart – later to become his second wife and mother of their three children – who accompanied him to London.
 There he continued to work on Ritual in the Dark, receiving some advice from Angus Wilson (no relation) – then deputy superintendent of the British Museum's Reading Room – and slept rough (in a sleeping bag) on Hampstead Heath to save money.

 On Christmas Day, 1954, alone in his room, he sat down on his bed and began to write in his journal.
 He described his feelings as follows: